Role: General Manager

-Upon graduating, she moved to Tampa, Florida and began her career waiting tables until she received a job offer to work at a local tech firm.
+Upon graduating, she moved to Tampa, Florida and received a job offer to work at a local tech firm.
 While there, she was responsible for the marketing, event planning, and internal operations of Big Sur Technologies.
 After several years in Tampa, she relocated to Austin, Texas and worked in an administrative role at an ophthalmologist office.